How has COVID-19 changed the way Turo operates?

 Are there any geographic restrictions that impact Turo?

-What’s Turo doing to support hosts during this time?
+What’s Turo doing to support and educate hosts?

 What can I do to get more trip requests?